sondre-teigen/aiutils-sh/README.md

 Sample Bash utilities made from the primitive utilities.

-The purpose of these utilities is to showcase richer funcionality is implemented in pure Bash using the primitive utilities.
+The purpose of these utilities is to showcase how richer funcionality is implemented in pure Bash using the primitive utilities.

 ### `aiedit`